joemalski/mongoose-bcrypt-compare/README.md

 mongoose-bcrypt-compare
 =======================

 Utility for checking multiple passwords hashed in bcrypt.
+Enables you to check if a certain string is already used as a password.

 ## Installation